bendr/bender/dom/api.md

 1. `cancel` is a function that can be called with either no argument or a true value to cancel the execution of the value function altogether;
-2. `that` is a pointer to the component *in which the watch was defined*, which which may be different from this.
+2. `scope` is a pointer to the scope of the components so that elements with ids can be accessed by their id, including some meta-ids such as `$that`.

 When the value of a `get` or `set` element is specified as the text content of the element, then no implicit return is added.